A Celebration of Heroes: Working with Whistleblowers

 Duration: 100 minutesCPE Credit: 2

-Description: James Holzrichter draws on his own personal experience blowing the whistle at Northrop (including a 17-year False Claims case) to outline how anti-fraud professionals can encourage and support whistleblowers.
+Description: James Holzrichter draws on his own personal experience blowing the whistle at Northrop Grumman (including a 17-year false claims case) to outline how anti-fraud professionals can encourage and support whistleblowers.
 This is more

 of an ethical culture at your own organization with this celebration of true heroes.